IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/communications/configure-the-communications-plugin.md

 The custom configuration overrides the default values with the one provided.

-## Configure the frontend's behaviour when making an outgoing call
+## Configuring the frontend's behavior when making an outgoing call

 When an outgoing call is made, the communications frontend will be closed by default.